pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_REDIRECT_MATCH_SUBDOMAINS

-    Define which subdomains are allowed to be redirected to.
-This is a list of strings that are matched against the subdomain of the redirect target.
-If the subdomain matches, the redirect is allowed.
-If the subdomain is not in the list, the redirect is not allowed.
-This is useful when you have multiple subdomains and you want to restrict the redirect to a specific set of subdomains.
+    This attribute specifies a list of permitted subdomains that can be the target of redirections.
+Only the subdomains included in this list will be authorized to receive redirects.

-    For security reasons, if this setting is configured then the default behavior of allowing all subdomains of SERVER_NAME is disabled.
-This setting assumes that you wish to have **explicit** control over your allowed subdomains.
-If you do not wish this behavior, then also include an entry that matches your SERVER_NAME variable.
-I.E. if SERVER_NAME is 'example.com' then include '.example.com' in the list.
+    For enhanced security, configuring this setting will override the default setting that permits all subdomains of SERVER_NAME.
+This is based on the assumption that you desire to have precise control over the host names that are permitted.
+It is essential that you provide a comprehensive list of all the subdomains you intend to allow access to.

     This setting requires that :py:data:`SECURITY_REDIRECT_ALLOW_SUBDOMAINS` is set to ``True``.

-    Examples: ``['.example.com']`` will allow all subdomains of example.com to be redirected to.
-    ``['auth.example.com']`` will only allow the auth.example.com subdomain to be redirected to.
+    Examples: ``['auth.example.com']`` will only allow the auth.example.com subdomain to be redirected to.

     Default: ``[]``.